bhhbazinga/LockFreeQueue/README.md

 # LockFreeQueue
-A lightweight lock free queue implemented in c++11 based on hazard pointer.
+A lock free queue implemented in c++11 based on hazard pointer.
 ## Feature
   * C++11 implementation.
   * Thread-safe and Lock-free.